 Wedgwood in northeast Seattle is a residential neighborhood with a vibrant commercial district along its central north-south arterial, 35th Ave NE.
 The neighborhood still had large tracts of vacant land until after World War Two ended in 1945.
 Then the area began to be built up with housing for young couples, starting out new lives after the war.

 The concept of “neighborhood boundaries” is a bit arbitrary.
 The boundaries were emphasized by Seattle’s Department of Neighborhoods when it was formed in the 1980s, to help give a sense of identity and area of influence.
 The boundaries of the Wedgwood neighborhood are NE 75th to 95th Streets, 25th to 45th Avenues NE, and west to Lake City Way between NE 85th to 95th Streets.
 Here’s a link to the City of Seattle neighborhood map (misspelled Wedgewood!)

 Like many other northeast Seattle neighborhoods, Wedgwood acquired a name which had been invented by a real estate developer.
 In 1941 Albert Balch started with one section of land and named it the Wedgwood plat.
-Balch acquired more land and built more houses, and by the end of the 1940s the Wedgwood name had caught on and was being used by local businesses.
+Balch acquired more nearby tracts of land and built more houses, and by the end of the 1940s the Wedgwood name had caught on and was being used by local businesses.

 See the About page on this blog for more description of Wedgwood, and look at the Categories on the right-side margin of this page for a list of subjects and articles.
-The Links which are listed on the right margin are resources which I regularly use, many of which are on-line.
+The Links which are listed on the right margin are research resources which I regularly use, many of which are on-line.